jrkerns/pylinac/docs/source/winston_lutz.rst

 Typical Use
 -----------

-Analyzing a Winston-Lutz test is as simple as loading in your images.
-So, let's import the class:
+Analyzing a Winston-Lutz test is simple.
+First, let's import the class:

 .. code-block:: python